 If the noncustodial parent contests the offset by submitting a written request for an administrative review/hearing of the offsetting of his tax refund, an administrative review must be provided.
+A written request includes requests submitted electronically.
 There is no deadline by which the offset of a Federal tax return must be completed; however, a request for an administrative review of a State tax offset must be made within thirty (30) days of the date the offset notice was mailed.
 Refer to the ADMINISTRATIVE REVIEW section in this Chapter.